What is the GDPR Data Protection All About?

 - Should be experts on data privacy protection rules and regulations and appointed mainly because of their professional qualities.

-What does this mean to US, Canada or Australia?
+What does GDPR Data Protection mean to US, Canada or Australia?

 Even though GDPR was intended for residents of European Union Member States, taking in consideration the enormous fines for breaching the GDPR, most of the big-name companies functioning all over the world are lining themselves up to avoid such a fine, as the rule finds application to any company that collects data from EU residents on any circumstance.